Songjiang North railway station: History

 The station opened in 1909 with the completion of the Shanghai-Hangzhou Railway.
 It is also called "Songjiang West railway station" at that time.

 Japanese warplanes bombed the station on 8 September 1937, during the Second Sino-Japanese War.
 At the time, a train carrying refugees to Hangzhou was stopping at the station.
 The bombing reportedly killed over 300 people and seriously injured a further 400.

 In 1941, Central China Railway rebuilt the station.
 The rebuilt station was pointed, resembling a church.

 On 5 November 1955, the special train of Mao Zedong stopped at the station.
 Mao listened to reports and met with Li Chu, then secretary of the Songjiang Prefectural Party Committee.
 The special train stopped for a total of 52 minutes.

 Before 1990, the passenger flow of the Station mainly came from Songjiang and the surrounding Qingpu and Jinshan areas, mainly residents visiting relatives or going to urban Shanghai for business.
 The station's passenger flow was once ranked first among Shanghai's suburban stations, and it once set a record of sending more than 10,000 passengers per day.
 After 1990, with the development of highway transportation and changes in Songjiang's population structure, the station's passenger flow began to be dominated by migrant workers.

 In 1997, the station began its second rebuild.
-This includs the reconstruction and expansion of the station building and yard.
+This includes the reconstruction and expansion of the station building and yard.
 Platform 2 and 3 was completed and put into use on January 17, 1997, and platform 1 was put into use on June 19.
 The old station building was demolished on October 26, 1999, a new on was rebuilt on the original site and put into use on September 20, 2000.

 On April 14, 2024, the station stopped handling freights; On May 22, it was renamed to Songjiang North railway station; On December 10, the station stopped handling passengers.
 The station was closed.